anokeinab/chinatown-website/README.md

 This is a website that will be used as a tour in Chicago's chinatown with the Chinese-American Museum of Chicago

 ## Team
-Keith Bateman
+Keith Bateman,
-Aury Bwashi (formerly)
+Aury Bwashi (formerly),
-Jue Huang
+Jue Huang,
-Divin Gregis Baniekona
+Divin Gregis Baniekona.

 ## Requirements
 - Vex, jquery, bootstrap, etc. (included in public/javascripts)